OKStateACM/CryptoWorkshop/Notes_draft.md

  |d|e|f|g|h|i|...|x|y|z|a|b|c|

   ##### Let's define some terminology:
-  - We don't want to actually deal with letters, words, etc. Modern cryptography deals almost soley with numbers.
+  - We don't want to actually deal with letters, words, etc. Modern cryptography deals almost solely with numbers.
 We use an **encoding** function to transform letters (or words) into numbers, and vice versa.
   - We also need a **secret key** (sometimes just **key**) to perform our encryption and decryption.
   - The **keyspace** is the set of possible keys.
-Usually we want the **keyspace** to be prohibitively large.
+Usually we want the **keyspace** to be prohibitively large -- this way, using brute force to find the key is no longer feasible.

  ##### So what does this mean with reference to the Caesar Cipher?
   - What should be our encoding scheme?